MerelVanPuymbroeck/CodePen/README.md

 --- | ---
  **Supports** a tons of flavors of HTML, CSS, and JavaScript. |  If you want a private pen u need to pay and upgrading to a Pro account.
- You can **add tags** to your pens, which then become searchable. | The free version of Codepen has ads requires registration **Community** has been a huge part of CodePen since the beginning and you feel that. | 2
+ You can **add tags** to your pens, which then become searchable. | The free version of Codepen has ads requires registration **Community** has been a huge part of CodePen since the beginning and you feel that. | No way to check revision history.

 ###### Pro's explaining:
 1. For example u can use HAML, Markdown, Slim, or even Jade for HTML.